Choe Hyon: Death and legacy

 Choe published an autobiography, Over the Mountain-Waves of Mt.
 Paektu.
 Robert A. Scalapino and Chong-Sik Lee critically assess it as follows: "Though very revealing, some sections, particularly on his first encounters with Kim Il-sŏng, are so propagandistic as to be largely unreliable".
-Choe's first encounter with Kim are also recounted in Choe's memoir "The Unforgettable First Meeting" in Reminiscences of the Anti-Japanese Guerillas, and in Kim Il-sung's autobiography, With the Century.
+Choe's first encounter with Kim are also recounted in Choe's memoir "The Unforgettable First Meeting" in Reminiscences of the Anti-Japanese Guerillas, and in Kim Il Sung's autobiography, With the Century.
 A meeting with Choe inspired the poet Cho Ki-chon to write his epic poem, Mt.
 Paektu, in 1947 about the Battle of Pochonbo.
-The resulting poem was a foundational work of Kim Il-sung's cult of personality.
+The resulting poem was a foundational work of Kim Il Sung's cult of personality.
 Choe's life is also chronicled in the 55th installment of the multi-part film Nation and Destiny.

 Choe died on 10 April 1982.
 The 30th anniversary of his death in 2012 was marked prominently in North Korea.
 A memorial service was held, wreaths were laid at the Revolutionary Martyrs' Cemetery, and the Korean Central News Agency published an article praising him.
-This came at a time when his son Choe Ryong-hae rose up in the ranks of the WPK and was heavily featured at the 4th Conference of the WPK and an annual meeting of the SPA.
+This came at a time when his son Choe Ryong-hae rose up in the ranks of the WPK and was heavily featured at the 4th Conference of the WPK and an annual meeting of the Supreme People's Assembly.

 Choe held the title of Hero of the Republic.
 Choe's son is Choe Ryong-hae (born 1950).
 He also had a daughter, Gop-dan.

+The Choe Hyon-class destroyer ship class is named after him.

+In popular culture

+Choe is portrayed by Im Hyun-sik in the 1981–1982 MBC TV series 1st Republic.